 As an alternative I’ve recently been testing Brewtarget, a free piece of brewing software and this is what I found.

-I discovered Brewtarget after reading an article on Mash Sparge Boil.
+I discovered Brewtarget after reading an article on Mash Sparge Boil, a home brew blog that’s no longer active.
 It seemed as though it covered most beer calculations with the added attraction of being free.